 Meanwhile, in July of that same year, an online bookstore named Amazon (with the original domain relentless.com) sold its first book online and went public just two months after.
 What happened next was the steady decline of the Great American Mall and the relentless rise of the Great American Marketplace which begs the question: Are malls really dying?

 Today’s online sales—and marketplaces, in particular—are still skyrocketing.
-US e-commerce grew by 44% in 2020 and can probably count on another couple of decades of dynamic growth before things level off.
+US e-commerce grew by 32% in 2020 and can probably count on another couple of decades of dynamic growth before things level off.
 The current state of business for online marketplaces is, therefore, not comparable to the peak of malls from the late 1980s to the turn of the millennium.
-The current growth rate is more like the rapid acceleration in offline sales that took place in the sixties.
+The current growth rate of online marketplaces is more like the rapid acceleration in offline sales that took place in the sixties.

 Meanwhile, the decline of malls has been swift and they are closing at a staggering rate.
 Commercial real estate services firm Green Street Advisors estimates that there are only around 1,000 still operating in the US.
 That number is twenty times less than thirty years ago.
 Additionally, the pandemic has led to an acceleration of the trend, according to retail industry consultant Jan Kniffen.
 Around 1 in 3 existing malls are expected to close their doors by 2030, though some experts are now predicting that we will reach that number within a year as what some are dubbing the “retail apocalypse” takes hold.

 It could be assumed that shopping malls are dying out completely, but what we are seeing play out here is not the end of days for offline shopping; it is more of a societal shift.
-The online marketplace is becoming the cultural successor to the American mall, and the numbers tell the story.
+The online marketplace is becoming the cultural successor to the American mall, and online marketing analyses tells the story.
 In 1992, Americans spent an average of 12 hours a week in malls; in December 2020, heavy e-commerce users spent almost the same amount of time shopping online, clocking up to 11 hours per week.
 But why the shift, and what are we losing or gaining culturally from the changes?

 An online marketplace is a digital destination that sells everything one could ever need.
 In Gruen’s original vision for the mall, the shopping was really secondary to the social experience of shared shopping.
 Today’s buyers are less attracted to the social aspects of the mall—meeting, eating, and coming together as a neighborhood—meaning that they are starting to prefer the convenience of online shopping over a time-consuming trip to the stores.